fblscode/Fbls.jl/README.md

     upsert!(bars, brec)

-    # calling isdirty() without specifying columns checks all columns in tbl
+    # calling isdirty() without specifying columns checks all columns in table
     @assert !isdirty(brec, bars)

     # record revision is increased on each upsert!